MatAtBread/nodent/README.md

 	mapped = await map({for:asyncFn("abc"),bar:asyncFn2("def")}) ;
 	console.log(mapped.foo, mapped.bar) ;

+	/* All done - mapped is an new object containing the async-returns in each named member */

+In the latter two cases, where there is only an single parameter, the async return value from `map` is a corresponding array or object to the parameter where each member has been resolved if Thenable (a Promise or async function value), or passed through unchanged if not Thenable.

-	/* All done - mapped is an new object containing the async-returns in each named memeber.
-The order of execution is not guaranteed (as with all calls to map), but the completion routine will only be called when all async functions have finished either via a return or exception. */
+The order of execution is not guaranteed (as with all calls to map), but the completion routine will only be called when all async functions have finished either via a return or exception.  the first function (at index [0]) and the async-return of the second funcrion (at index [1]).
+There is no programmatic limit to the number of async functions that can be passed in the array.
+Note that the functions have no useful parameters (use a closure or wrap the function if necessary).
+The order of execution is not guaranteed (as with all calls to map), but the completion routine will only be called when all async functions have finished either via a return or exception.

 In the event of an error or exception in the async-mapping function, the error value is substitued in the mapped object or array.
-This works well since all the exceptions will be instances of the JavaScript Error() type, as they can be easily tested for in the mapped object after completion.
+This works well since all the exceptions will be instances of the JavaScript Error() type, and so they can be easily tested for in the mapped object after completion.

 The map() function only errors if an async function illegally returns more than once (including multiple errors or both an error and normal response).

 nodent.asyncify
 ---------------